play icon for videos

 Impact Investment Examples: Turning Capital Into Measurable Change

-Discover how investors, enterprises, and funds are driving measurable outcomes through capital.
-Learn from real-world examples across energy, education, inclusion, and health — and see how impact measurement platforms like Sopact make accountability transparent.
+Modern impact investments connect financial performance with measurable outcomes—proving that profit and purpose can grow together.
+Explore how investors, enterprises, and funds are driving measurable change through capital.
+Learn from real-world examples across energy, education, inclusion, and health, and see how impact measurement platforms like Sopact make accountability transparent.

 What Is Impact Investment?